watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 * Per-Flow Encapsulation Policy: Applying per-flow requirements through the Encapsulation Policy using PBR.

 {{!RFC7665}} outlines a procedure in which each packet is classified by the Service Classification Function, then forwarded to the Service Function Forwarder, and subsequently delivered to a specific network service function.
-In the SRv6 native SFC architecture, the SRv6 SR Source Node classifies the flow and forwards it to a specific SRv6 Service Function Node by specifying a Segment List that represents a particular Service Function Chain.
+In the SRv6 native SFC architecture, the SRv6 SR source node classifies the flow and forwards it to a specific SRv6 Service Function Node by specifying a Segment List that represents a particular Service Function Chain.

 ~~~ drawing
    +------------------------------------------------------------------------------+